martinceresa/Oldweb/index.markdown

 <!-- I am part of project [QuickFuzz](http://quickfuzz.org/) and I like solving problems -->
 <!-- in [ProjectEuler](https://projecteuler.net/) (thinking [problem 51](https://projecteuler.net/problem=51)). -->

-In my free time moments, I like to meditate (mindfulness), do some Yoga (Hatha/Dynamic) or even better practice Capoeira!
+In my free time, I like to meditate (mindfulness), do some Yoga (Hatha/Dynamic) or even better practice Capoeira!
 I love to hangout with my friends and enjoy myself reading to death.